Introduction

 - Liquidity or Redemption Rights

-- Uncommon in closed-end VC structures; can spook other LPs.
+- Uncommon in closed-end VC structures and can spook other LPs.

 - Guaranteed Co-Investment Rights